growthepie/gtp/README.md

 ### Features

-- Data pipelines from our L2 nodes, Dune, coingecko, DefiLlama, L2Beat, etc. to our PostgreSQL database
+- Data pipelines from our RPC nodes, Dune, coingecko, L2Beat to our PostgreSQL database
 - Data cleaning and curation
 - Scheduling using Airflow